itzemanuelj/itzemanuelj/README.md

 ## 👨‍💻 Justin Jones

 Hello!
-I'm Justin Jones, currently pursuinga role in Help Desk field.
+I'm Justin Jones, currently pursuing a role in the Help Desk field.
 I have a passion for technology and problem-solving, which drives my commitment to providing excellent support and solutions to end-users.

 ## 🛠️ Skills & Technologies

 - **Technical Support**
 - **Customer Service**
 - **Troubleshooting**
-- **Windows,Linux & Mac OS**
+- **Windows, Linux & Mac OS**
 - **Active Directory**
 - **Microsoft Azure**
 - **Remote Desktop Tools**